shopware/shopware/src/Docs/1-getting-started/getting-started.md

 ```

 ## Writing data
-All write operations are accepted by the ORM as a batch operation
+All write operations are accepted by the DataAbstractionLayer as a batch operation
 and all associated data can be processed in the same operation.
 The following three functions
 allow you to write data:
 * `update(array $data, Context $context): EntityWrittenContainerEvent;`